 I stayed at a fantastic Airbnb in Prenzlauer Berg that I highly recommend.
 It was a shared apartment with the owner, but we had a huge bedroom and access to the entire eclectically decorated apartment.
 It was right in the downtown area of Prenzlauer Berg and only a two-minute walk from a metro (U-Bahn) station.
 You can see that Airbnb here.

 If you have never used Airbnb before, signup with this link to receive up to $30 off your first booking.

-Day One: Mitte
+Day One in Berlin: Mitte